Rcomarceli/SecureCRT_InterfaceUtilizationTable/README.md

 For compatiability, I coded this to work with SecureCRT and output the data in a formatted table via printf in a linux environment, as this was the common environment for every NOC engineer.

-For implementation, the program logs into devices, grabs transmit and receive utilizations for certain interfaces, processes that data into percentages, and displays that data in a readable table
+For implementation, the program logs into devices, grabs transmit and receive utilizations for certain interfaces, processes that data into percentages, and displays that data in a readable table.
 More specifically, it:
 - SSHs over a list of defined hostname and interface pairs
 - Shows interface output and grabs the data via Regex
 - Converts that data into percentages